hypertherm/xpr-true-hole-client-net/README.md

 # XPR True Hole Conversion API

-Use this Xpr True Hole client for .NET in your CNC application to allow operators to quickly convert eligible holes in XPR parts into bolt-ready holes.
+Use this XPR True Hole client for .NET in your CNC application to allow operators to quickly convert eligible holes in XPR parts into bolt-ready holes.

 This client library uses the XPR True Hole Conversion API at **https://developer.hypertherm.com**